roc-streaming/roc-toolkit/docs/sphinx/running/pulseaudio_modules.rst

 Overview
 ========

-Roc provides a set of `PulseAudio <https://www.freedesktop.org/wiki/Software/PulseAudio/>`_ modules allowing PulseAudio to use Roc as a transport and improve its service quality over an unreliable network such as 802.11.
+Roc provides a set of `PulseAudio <https://www.freedesktop.org/wiki/Software/PulseAudio/>`_ modules allowing PulseAudio to use Roc as a transport and improve its service quality over an unreliable network such as Wi-Fi.

 .. warning::